icmoore1/MyFeedreaderProject/README.md

  * Error handling should be implemented for undefined variables and out-of-bound array access
  * When complete, all of your tests should pass

-When you're all finished, write a `README` file detailing all steps required to successfully run the application.
-If you have added additional tests, provide documentation for what these future features are and what the tests are checking for.

 # Contributing

 This test case implementation was referenced heavily from prior Udacity student Matthew Cranford's very thorough walkthrough.